DevxKami/devkami.com/content/blogs/2021/01/09-avatarify.md

 Recently I discovered a thing called [First Order Motion Model](https://github.com/AliaksandrSiarohin/first-order-model).
 This is a technique to create deepfakes using a driver video and one image.
 It have a few interesting use, other than deepfake.
 One particular one is testing clothes.

 But today I am doing something more mischievous.
 I am doing this to pretend to be someone on webcam in a chat.
 The way I do this is [Avatarify](https://github.com/alievk/avatarify#linux).
 This is an application running on a computer that create a virtual webcam for you to pretend as someone else.
-In this case I pretend to be einstein and Mona Lisa.
+In this case I pretend to be Einstein and Mona Lisa.

 ![](https://res.cloudinary.com/dty81dwqf/image/upload/c_scale,w_997/v1609732884/Screenshot_from_2020-12-24_21-43-54_emkydk.png)